 German people celebrate Christmas on Christmas Eve - December 24th, and most stores are closed after 2 pm on this day.
 The following 2 days - 25th and 26th of December are national holidays.
 Unlike American kids, German kids open their gifts on December 24th (lucky them!).
 The holiday itself usually lasts till January 6th and this is also when Christmas markets stop operations until next season.

 Do you want to add Christmas vibe to your dirndl?
 Click here to order holiday apron.

 The same applies to German traditions which vary depending on the region.
 Overall, their traditional food includes roast goose and roast carp, although suckling pig or duck may also be served.
 Typical side dishes include roast potatoes and various forms of cabbage such as kale, Brussels sprouts, and red cabbage.
-Dessert typically includes Christmas Stollen, considered one of the best Christmas pastries in the world!
-The most famous Stollen, which can be found at many supermarkets, is called Dresdner Stollen.
+Dessert typically includes a traditional German Christmas cake - Christmas Stollen, considered one of the best Christmas pastries in the world!
+The most famous Christmas Stollen, which can be found at many supermarkets, is called Dresdner Stollen.
 This tasty version bursts with nuts and fruit and is sure to change your mind about our version of a fruitcake.
 Yum!

 Looking for more interesting German Christmas info?
 Check out this video from Feli from Germany:

 What do you think about this post?
 Did you find something new about German Christmas traditions?
 What traditions do you have in your family?
 Share in the comments below, I am super excited to read them!